 Parking in bus zones puts lives at risk.
 Keep in mind there is also a 40km/h speed limit for traffic passing a school bus that is picking up or setting down school children.

 Penalties for offences in school zones

-There are increased penalties for breaking the road rules in school zones, which includes loss of demerit points and fines.
-These fines have been set by the RMS and are there to help make the roads safer for your children.
+There are penalties for breaking the road rules in school zones, which includes loss of demerit points and fines.
+These fines have been set by Transport for NSW and are there to help make the roads safer for your children.